A Trusted Friend in a Complicated World

 Arina P Habich/Shutterstock

-Christmas trees used to be a big fire hazard, back in the day when lit candles adorned the trees.
-But in 1917, 15-year-old Albert Sadacca helped put an end to that by inventing less expensive strings of light bulbs to add pizazz to the holiday—without the potential for burning the house down.
-Get the inside scoop on some of the most ironic inventions ever.
+Christmas trees used to be a big fire hazard back in the day, when lit candles adorned the trees.
+But in 1917, 15-year-old Albert Sadacca, whose family owned a novelty lighting company, helped put an end to that by inventing less expensive strings of light bulbs to add pizazz to the holiday—without the risk of burning the house down.

 toy car track